 - The student must notify all other colleges to which they have gained admission of their decision to defer enrollment at Occidental.

 - First-year and transfer students are required to reconfirm their intention to enroll for Fall 2021 by February 15, 2021.
 Instructions on how to reconfirm will be sent via email.

-- If the student is a financial aid recipient, they must submit new financial aid forms (FAFSA and CSS Profile) by Feb.
-1, 2021, to be considered for financial aid.
+- For first-years, if the student is a financial aid recipient, they must submit new financial aid forms (FAFSA and CSS Profile) by February 1, 2021 to be considered for financial aid.
 Financial aid awards will remain consistent as long as the family's financial circumstances remain consistent.
 (Before you finalize any plans, we strongly suggest you consult with the Financial Aid Office.)